Huxpro/huxpro.github.io/README.md

 weibo_username: huxpro      # the footer woule be auto-updated.

 # Build settings
-# paginate: 10              # nums of posts in one page
+paginate: 10                # nums of posts in one page
 ```

-There are more options you can check out in the [Jekyll - Official Site](http://jekyllrb.com/), or you can directly dive into code to find more.
+For more options, please check out [Jekyll - Official Site](http://jekyllrb.com/).
+Most of them are very descriptive so feel brave to dive into code directly as well.

-#### Write Posts
+### Writing Posts

-Feel free to checkout Markdown files in the `_posts/`, you will quickly realized how to post your articles with magical markdown plus this nice theme.

-The **front-matter** of a post looks like that:
+Posts are simply Markdown files in the `_posts/`.

+Metadata of posts are written in **front-matter**.
+A example post could start with:

 ```
 ---